 The visual found here helps clarify how much of every meal should come from this important category.
 Generally, at least half your plate should be made up of vegetables and fruit.

 When it comes to produce, eating local is always ideal.
-Luckily, there are plenty of easy options to access high-quality produce locally.
+Luckily, there are plenty of easy options to access high-quality produce locally here in Hawaii.
 Check out these resources to get started:

 - Oahu Fresh – This network of local farmers can deliver produce right to your door.